Definition of llama

 : any of a genus (Lama) of wild or domesticated long-necked South American ruminants related to the camels but smaller and without a hump; especially : a domesticated llama (L. glama) descended from the guanaco and used especially in the Andes as a pack animal and a source of wool

-Origin of LLAMA
+Origin and Etymology of llama

 Spanish, from Quechua

-Seen & Heard
+Seen and Heard